shiralkarprashant/fact-checking-tutorial-KDD2018/README.md

 For more details, see [Proposal - Fact Checking: Theory and Practice (KDD 2018)](https://github.com/shiralkarprashant/fact-checking-tutorial-KDD2018/blob/master/docs/FactCheckingTutorial.pdf)

+## Target audience

+Data Scientists and practitioners, with interest in Knowledge Bases, Database Quality, Truth Finding and Discovery, Credibility Analysis.

+## Pre-requisites

+A B.Sc. in computer science should suffice.
+The tutorial assumes familiarity with basic linear algebra, calculus, discrete math; as well as with fundamentals of  Machine Learning (classification, clustering, matrix factorization).

 ## Instructors
 1. Xin Luna Dong (Amazon)
 2. Christos Faloutsos (Amazon and CMU)